-Talk to a doctor about the use of any of the treatments above.
-These treatments should not be used without guidance by a medical professional so that you can help avoid any unintended side effects, such as allergic reactions.
+Talk with a doctor before using any of the treatments above.
+These treatments should not be used without guidance from a medical professional.
+A medical professional can help you avoid any unintended side effects, such as allergic reactions.

 Shingles and herpes both cause red bumps and blisters to form on your body, but they aren‘t the same condition.
 Each condition has its own telltale signs.